-Each youth will be given an educational transition facilitator.
+Each youth receive an educational transition facilitator.
 The role of this facilitator is to review the youth's academic standing and help link, coordinate, and facilitate the youth's admission into further continuing education or vocational opportunities.
 This facilitator will remain with the youth until there is a warm hand off into the community.